Republicans keep control of Virginia state House after tie-breaker

 Republicans also control the state Senate.
 Democrat Ralph Northam is to be sworn in as governor on Jan.
 13.

-A second House race remains in dispute.
-Voters filed a federal lawsuit over the election in the 28th District, where a Republican won after at least 147 ballots were found to be assigned to the wrong districts.
+A second House race with a Republican winner remains in dispute.
+A hearing is set for Friday in a federal lawsuit over the 28th District election, where at least 147 ballots were assigned to the wrong districts.

 Reporting by Gary Robertson and Colleen Jenkins; Writing by Ian Simpson; Editing by Colleen Jenkins and James Dalgleish